Demi-urge/menace_sandbox/docs/borderline_bucket.md

 `ROITracker` adds a workflow to the bucket when its RAROI falls below the configured `raroi_borderline_threshold` or when the tracker’s confidence score drops under `confidence_threshold`.
-The tracker periodically runs `process_borderline_candidates` which performs a small test and records the new RAROI.
-Candidates with RAROI above the threshold are **promoted** while the rest are **terminated** and removed from further consideration.
+Calling `borderline_bucket.process()` runs a small micro‑pilot for each pending candidate and records the new RAROI and confidence.
+Candidates exceeding the supplied thresholds are **promoted** while the rest are **terminated** and removed from further consideration.

 ## Micro‑pilot mechanics

 Micro‑pilots supply a quick signal before committing to large scale changes.
-During a micro‑pilot, an evaluator function produces a temporary RAROI for the candidate workflow.  `ROITracker` records this value via `record_result()` and updates the status using `promote()` or `terminate()`.
+During a micro‑pilot, an evaluator function produces a temporary RAROI and optionally a confidence score for the candidate workflow.
+The bucket records these via `record_result()` and updates the status using `promote()` or `terminate()`.
 This allows risky or uncertain workflows to be tested in isolation before wider deployment.

 See [docs/roi_tracker.md](roi_tracker.md) for integration details.